Photography by: ©2014 Toni Avery

 When we all realized at the street drives during MPG Track Days that the Alfa wouldn’t be available till we got to Willow Springs we signed our names away on the wait list in hopes of piloting the Italian masterpiece.
 I was about to be reunited with Alfa again.

 After what felt likes decades, my name was next on the list and I carefully stepped into the 4C.
 The car is much easier to get in than my Lotus Elise and the seats are much more comfortable, holding the driver in place.
 The cockpit felt more roomy with plenty of space for the driver and passenger without feeling like sardines.
 Even the flat bottom steering wheel was perfectly placed.
-Everything was just so beautifully crafted with every detail thought out perfectly.
+Everything was just so beautifully crafted with every detail thought out perfect.
 From the carbon fiber door sills to the intricate red stitching applied throughout.
 I went into this expecting an Italian version of my Elise, because that’s the rumor I had heard.
 But sometimes expectations can cloud your judgment.

 Accelerating into the first turn the car felt heavier than I expected.
 The blip up and down shifts sounded very cool with an abrupt, short deep tone.
 It was harder to turn than I expected, with no power steering and feeling like it weighed more than my flyweight Elise at 1,960 pounds.
 I felt like it needed some sort of assistance.
 But again that’s because I was comparing it to my Lotus with no power steering and incredibly easy to turn.